CraftInsights/Portfolio/README.md

   </a>
 </p>

 A web app for a 2023 research study within the Department of Psychology at York University.
 The focus of the study is the exploration of improved learning outcomes for undergraduate students taking statistics.
-Participants will be randomly split into 2 groups - Group A or Group B - and asked to complete learning modules that would teach them statistical methods.
+Participants will be randomly split into 2 groups - Group A or Group B - and asked to complete learning modules that teach them statistical methods.

 - Those in Group A would view custom built high quality animations.
 - Those in Group B would view custom made high quality infographics.